 - James Wiseman – $179.10

-James Wiseman’s season ending injury has certainly negatively affected his card value.
+James Wiseman’s season-ending injury has certainly negatively affected his card value.
 He started out super hot at the beginning of the season, but inexperience eventually showed.
 He was demoted from the starting lineup at the end of January, as the team was 17 points worse off when he was on the court.
 Wiseman saw a little rebound after returning from injury and getting more minutes, but ultimately a torn meniscus has ended his season.
 This is going to be a longer-term play and will be for those James Wiseman believers for the next few seasons.

 - Patrick Williams – $151.13

 As a guy who entered the league as a high upside player, he’s shown a great amount of polish in his defense and passing ability on offense.
-WIlliams’ problem on offense is his tendency to pass up open threes for a more contested mid-range jumper.
+Williams’ problem on offense is his tendency to pass up open threes for a more contested mid-range jumper.
 He has a long way to go to build up his offensive game, but he has the body, physicality, and natural shooting ability that people like to see.
 If you squint, you might be able to see shades of Kawhi Leonard, although such a comparison this early in Williams’ career is unfair to both players.
-He has a lot of tools, which shows a potential promising future for Williams.
+He has a lot of tools, which shows a potentially promising future for Williams.
 From a card perspective, he is a decent risk to take at his current prices.

 - Immanuel Quickly – $119.25

 Quickly has impressed a lot since the draft, especially since he was drafted No. 25 in the first round.
 His stats don’t really jump off the page, but he’s a really exciting scorer and flashy passer, which has impressed a lot of fans and experts.
-Though he’s had a rough couple weeks, we wouldn’t worry about a rookie wall for Quickly.
+Though he’s had a rough couple of weeks, we wouldn’t worry about a rookie wall for Quickly.
 He’s a dynamic shooter in the lane and likely an exciting scorer for years to come.
 And since he plays on the huge New York stage, he is definitely a potential value opportunity, especially if his card market continues to fall.

 - Deni Avdija – $118.20

 Just like Pokusevski, Deni Avdija’s on-court performance isn’t what’s driving his price.
 There’s been a significant change when comparing his role with the Wizards and to his former role in Tel Aviv.
 Avdija is transitioning to a perimeter player instead of an all-around scorer and it has limited his productivity.
 Also, the Wizards are Westbrook’s team, so his looks are going to be limited.
-It’s worrisome that Avdija hasn’t improved this season, but hopefully his opportunity will improve in Washington as players move around.
+It’s worrisome that Avdija hasn’t improved this season, but hopefully, his opportunity will improve in Washington as players move around.
 It is way too early to write him off.
-He just needs a chance to show his play-making ability.
+He just needs a chance to show his playmaking ability.

 - Theo Maledon – $75.36

 As the second rookie from OKC, there hasn’t been as much attention on Theo Maledon in the beginning of the season.
 However, as the season develops, Maledon has been playing more, and earning those minutes because he both scores and shoots with confidence.
 With Shai Gilgeous-Alexander’s absence these past few weeks, Maldeon has been given an opportunity to shine.
-The second round pick has a lot to like moving forward.
+The second-round pick has a lot to like moving forward.

 - Saddiq Bey – $65.33